People in this generation were born before 1920. For privacy reasons, this is the last generation shown on this website.

 They finally settled in Devizes, Wiltshire, where William died in 1981.

 Neil was born at The Cliffe, Kyleakin in October 1907.
-He was a Merchant seaman and latterly a shop proprietor.
+He was a Merchant seaman, a fisherman, and latterly a hotel and shop proprietor.

 In January 1942, he married Catherine Macrae Finlayson in Cathcart, Glasgow.